kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 Next, suppose a developer is developing some analytics application on a dataset that consists of 3 companies: `A`, `B`,and `C`, where `A` is the parent of both `B` and `C`.
 Therefore, the developer expects that `A` is the root of the company hierarchy.
 Further, each company issues two bonds.
-So there are 6 bonds in total in the database.
+So, there are 6 bonds in total in the database.
 Suppose the developer has a test case that checks that the number of total bonds is equal to the number of bonds issued by `A` or any of its direct or indirect subsidiaries.
 The test case is the following: